alexandra-simeonova/drafts/structure.md

       Details on how to add it

 </details>

 </div>

-    - top and side navigation
-    - tab-style navigation
-    - paths and links
-    - labels and icons
-    - categories
 - **advanced setup**
     - creating a dynamic path
     - navigation node settings  (nodeAccessibility resolver??)